 Note.
-Air will flow through the torch at all times when the machine is switched on.
+Cooling air will flow through the torch at all times when the machine is switched on.

-If a hand torch is to be used in conjunction with a mechanical manipulator or tractor unit etc., when the operation of the handle mounted press on / release off control switch will not be possible, plug the remote control switch unit into the remote control socket as for the machine torch.
+If a hand torch is to be used in conjunction with a mechanical manipulator or tractor unit etc., when the operation of the handle mounted press on / release off control switch will not be possible, plug the remote control (optional extra) switch unit into the remote control socket as for the machine torch.